Ball Out 3x3

 18:10 Elite Men’s Final

-🚊 🚗 Travel tips: Public transport is recommended.
-Finsbury Park station – which has connections for National Rail, London Underground and bus services – is approximately half a mile from the venue.
+🚊 🚗 Travel tips: Finsbury Park station is approximately half a mile from the venue.
+It has connections for National Rail, London Underground and bus services.
 Manor House on the Piccadilly tube line is a short walk away.
 If driving there is free parking available on nearby streets around the park.

 Action from the 2018 Ball Out 3×3 Finals Day